BharathKoneti/opius_outreach_agent/vc_outreach/linkedin_vc_outreach_prompt.md

    - Check if mutual connections are relevant to our industry

 **Disqualification Criteria:**
+- **PRIMARY**: No AI/software investment focus (climate only, biotech only, transportation only, etc.)
 - Not currently active in VC role
-- Focus on non-tech sectors (healthcare, energy, etc.)
+- Focus on non-tech sectors (healthcare only, energy only, etc.)
 - Only invests in very early pre-seed or very late stage
 - Located in regions where they don't invest in US companies
 - Inactive LinkedIn profile (no posts in 6+ months)